-GOP efforts to move ahead with Wisconsin judge riles Dems
+GOP efforts to move forward with Wisconsin judge riles Dems

-WASHINGTON (AP) — Senate Republicans are on the verge of filling the nation’s longest appellate court vacancy.

-In the process, they are softening a tool the GOP successfully employed to block several of President Barack Obama’s nominees.
+WASHINGTON (AP) — Senate Republicans are on the verge of filling the nation’s longest appellate court vacancy and in the process softening a tool the GOP successfully employed to block several of President Barack Obama’s nominees.

 The Senate gives lawmakers a chance to weigh in on a judicial nominee from their home state by submitting a blue-colored form called the “blue slip.”
+A positive blue slip signals the Senate to move forward with the nomination process.
+A negative blue slip, or withholding it altogether, signals a senator’s objection and almost always stalls the nomination.

 Until this year, it had been nearly three decades since the Senate confirmed a judge without two positive blue slips.
+The likely confirmation Thursday of Milwaukee attorney Michael Brennan to fill an opening on the 7th U.S. Circuit Court of Appeals in Chicago will mark the second time it has happened this year.
+Sen. Tammy Baldwin, D-Wis., declined to return her blue slip.

+The move to go ahead with a hearing for Brennan and a vote on the floor has Democrats crying foul, but as a procedural vote showed Wednesday, that’s about all they can do.
+The Senate voted along party lines to limit debate on Brennan’s confirmation, 49-47.

 Most Read Nation & World Stories